tbaggett/xfgloss/README.md

 # Future Enhancements
 I plan to add support for other properties that aren't offered by the Xamarin.Forms components as my schedule allows.
 PRs, especially those that add support for other XF-supported platforms, are always welcomed!

-I will provide a NETStandard version of the library as soon as Xamarin Studio's stable channel release on the Mac supports building the project.
-If you need a NETStandard version now, please see the NETStandard branch for code that will build in VS 2015 Update 3 with the DotNetCore VS 2015 Tools Preview 2.0 or newer installed.

 ---

 # Credits